 I have to drive to Louisville tomorrow with my sixth child.
 We are going to Norton’s Hospital to see if we can figure out what is wrong with him.
-I have such PTSD with this drive, the hospital, the doctors.
+I have PTSD with this drive, the hospital, and the doctors.
 Sadly, it is hard for me to explain.

 I am Overwhelmed with Fear

-I know that Fear is a Liar
+I know that Fear is a Liar.

-The first doctor “treats” him for IH, but in reality, does nothing.
+The first doctor “treats” him for IH but, in reality, does nothing.
 I mean, quite literally, nothing.

-Then…the grand mal seizures began.
+The grand mal seizures began.